 I was honored to be the 2016-2017 recipient of the Thomas Jefferson Teaching Award at the College of William and Mary.
-Here is a video of my remarks at the annual Charter Day celebration where I received the award.
-The best part comes first: An introduction by an incredible former student, Brittney Harrington.
+To my incredible students: Thank you for your willingness to puzzle and strive.

 Here are a few of the courses I have developed for the College of William & Mary.